wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 [Fibers][ruby-fiber] are "primitives for implementing light weight cooperative concurrency in Ruby".

 Ruby fibers are stackful.
+According to the [documentation][ruby-fiber]:

+> As opposed to other stackless light weight concurrency models, each fiber
-According to the [doc][ruby-fiber], "each fiber comes with a stack.
-This enables the fiber to be paused from deeply nested function calls within the fiber block".
+> comes with a stack.
+This enables the fiber to be paused from deeply nested
+> function calls within the fiber block.

 Ruby fibers can operate in both asymmetric and symmetric mode.
 I'll demonstrate the task in both modes below.